noahehall/nodeproto/boilerplate/README.md

-copy paste api|client child directories for scaffolding a new microservice
+copypasta api|client child directories for scaffolding a new microservice